In3x0rabl3/HALO/README.md

 ```
 During build:

-loader_encrypted.bin and key.txt (in shellcode/) are embedded into the binary as byte slices.
+Be sure to place loader_encrypted.bin and key.txt (in shellcode/) as they are embedded into the binary as byte slices.

-The resulting halo.exe is a standalone artifact; it does not require external payload or key files.

 Payload Encryption Utility (enc.go)
 The enc.go utility transforms a raw payload into the format consumed by HALO.